leducp/KickCAT/README.md

 Kick-start your slaves!

-Thin EtherCAT stack desgined to be embedded in a more complex software with with efficiency in mind.
+Thin EtherCAT stack desgined to be embedded in a more complex software with efficiency in mind.

 ### Current state:
  - Can go to OP state